mszalbach/sirigo/docs/README.md

 ### Context

-The SIRI protocol introduces bidirectional communication: the client may need to accept inbound requests or push notifications, not only send requests.
+The SIRI protocol introduces bidirectional communication: the client may need to accept inbound requests or push notifications, not just send requests.
 For testing against real SIRI servers and for quick interactive debugging, an interactive UI is useful.
 The primary goal remains to learn Go rather than building a full-featured desktop or web application.

 ### Decision